Document and Data Control: An Integral Component of Quality Management

 Challenges of Manual Quality Processes

 For many organizations, information control processes are managed separately by different departments.
 This proves ineffective as individuals in one department lack visibility into important data control procedures implemented within other departments.
-In addition to the challenge of coordinating disparate electronic data management methods, the problem is frequently exacerbated by the use of archaic, manual processes for storing and organizing critical documentation in physical file folders.
+In addition to the challenge of coordinating disparate electronic data management methods, the problem is frequently exacerbated using archaic, manual processes for storing and organizing critical documentation in physical file folders.

 Does your organization need to integrate an information management solution within your quality management platform?